SamiiRoebuck/research-blog/content/blog/competitor-analysis/aievaluation.md

 category: 'competitor analysis'
 ---

+Upon starting this project, the decision as to which machine learning suite would be used to train a new model off.
+To do this, I conducted a MoSCoW anaylsis of the two main competitors in the consumer grade machine learning market: Google AutoML and IBM Watson

 ## Intended features required from the API

 | MoSCoW   | Feature                                                                      | Reason                                                                                                                                                                                                                                                                                                     | Google AutoML | IBM Watson |